 Swami, Viren and Tovee, Martin J. (2009) A comparison of actual-ideal weight discrepancy, body appreciation, and media influence between street-dancers and non-dancers.
 Body Image, 6 (4). pp. 304-307.
 ISSN 1740-1445Full text not available from this repository.

 Previous work on body image has tended to treat dancers as a relatively homogenous group, despite the existence of different dance styles and genres.
 In the current study, we examined body image among individuals involved in street-dancing (genres that typically evolved outside formal settings and are often improvisational in nature) and an age-matched comparison of non-dancers.
 A total of 83 street-dancers and 84 non-dancers completed scales measuring their actual-ideal weight discrepancy, body appreciation, sociocultural attitudes toward appearance, and demographics.
 Controlling for participant body mass index (BMI), results showed no significant between-group difference in actual-ideal weight discrepancy, although street-dancers had significantly higher body appreciation than non-dancers.
 In addition, media influences were implicated in body image concepts for both groups, although internalisation of athletic ideals was more important for street-dancers.
 These results are discussed in relation to the extant research on body image among dancers.

-|Subjects:||University of Westminster > Social Sciences, Humanities and Languages, School of|
+|Subjects:||University of Westminster > Social Sciences and Humanities|

 |Last Modified:||05 Oct 2009 14:17|